 This is just like I remember fish and chips.
 I had been trying to find a beer batter that was flavorful and puffed up just right and this is it.
 GREAT!

 Very good.
 Needs more salt and pepper in the batter & possibly a little cayenne for more kick in the flavor.
 Still great tasting the way recipe reads tho.
 3 1/2 year old inhaled both onion rings and cod and wanted seconds.
 Now that is impressive.

+This was so good!
+We made tonight and could hardly stop eating!
 I live in WI where Friday nite fish frys are king, I now can make it at home for 4 big eaters for under $20!!!
 4 fish frys run between $45 and $50.
 Will be making again soon!
 Thanks for the great beer batter recipe.